jhgould/sweater_weather/README.md

 # Sweater Weather API

 Sweater Weather is a backend API for a service-oriented full-stack web application.
-We were provided with a detailed front-end wireframe and expected JSON responses.
-Our goal was to consume multiple external APIs to gather and format the data required.
+I was provided with a detailed front-end wireframe and expected JSON responses.
+The goal was to consume multiple external APIs to gather and format the data required.

 ## End Points